 If you’re in Santa Cruz in October, check out the Natural Bridges monarch preserve.
 Each year, thousands of monarch butterflies flock to the preserve and hang out in the trees for several months, but the most can be seen in October, and it’s really cool.
 Both the beach and the reserve are free to visit.

-Santa Cruz is surrounded by some seriously beautiful state parks (Big Sur, Big Basin, etc.), but my favorite spot to go hiking in Santa Cruz itself is Nisene Marks, located in the neighborhood of Aptos.
+Santa Cruz is surrounded by some seriously beautiful state parks (Big Sur, Big Basin, etc.), but my favourite spot to go hiking in Santa Cruz itself is Nisene Marks, located in the neighbourhood of Aptos.
 It’s lush and green and has creeks.

-Here’s a couple more of my personal Santa Cruz favorites to inspire your trip:
+Here’s a couple more of my personal Santa Cruz favourites to inspire your trip:

 Favorite brunch and Bloody Mary (the two go hand in hand) - Harbor Cafe